- Name: Counselling

 During the first year of the course, you will gain a comprehensive understanding of psychology, counselling, research, and mental health through the following modules:

-- Therapeutic Process and Context (20 credit) Core and Compulsory
+- PCP4002 Therapeutic Process and Context (20 credit) Core and Compulsory

-- Approaches and Therapies 1 (20 credit) Core and Compulsory
+- PCP4004 Approaches and Therapies 1 (20 credit) Core and Compulsory

-- Research Methods and Statistics (10 credit) Core and Compulsory
+- PCP4008 Approaches and Therapies 2 (20 credit) Core and Compulsory

-- Mental Health and Wellbeing (20 credit) Core and Compulsory
+- PCP4006 Mental Health and Wellbeing (20 credit) Core and Compulsory

 During the second year of the course, you will have a unique opportunity to elect two modules from the wide range of options available in the School of Psychology.
-These options may include courses in Mindfulness, Clinical Psychology, Neuropsychology, and Applied Behaviour Analysis.
+These options may include courses in Clinical Psychology, Neuropsychology, and Applied Behaviour Analysis (subject to availability).
 This additional specialised training will give you an extra advantage as a counselling graduate, and will further equip you with the skills needed to excel in your career.
+You will also complete a research project and compile a portfolio of placement experience.

 Teaching, Learning and Assessment